john-science/python_for_scientists/classes/15_dbs/lecture_15_postgres.md

 Let's say we notice a mistake in the database.
 In this case, we only have 8 agents but there is a ninth agent listed in the `status` database.
 Well, if enough time has passed, we won't be able to use `.rollback()`.
 But we can delete any database entry we want using the `DELETE` keyword.

-    cursor.execute("DELETE FROM status WHERE agentID=9")
+    con.query("DELETE FROM status WHERE agentID=9")

 ### Querying Data (SELECT)

 Databases wouldn't be very helpful if we couldn't get information out of them.
 The most basic way to "query" data from a database is using the `SELECT` keyword.
 Let's use `SELECT` to "query" all of the active agent ids from the `status` table.

-    cursor.execute('SELECT agentID,status FROM status WHERE status="Active"')
+    con.query("SELECT agentID FROM status WHERE status='Active'").getresult()
-    active_agent_ids = cursor.fetchall()

 There are a couple of things to notice here.
-First of all, we used `.fetchall()`, because the command we are executing in the database is returning information.
+First of all, we used `.getresult()`, because the command we are executing in the database is returning information.
 The values returned are always in the form of tuples, where each column is an item in the tuple.
-In this case, `active_agent_ids` is a list of tuples.

-If we just wanted to get one value that met the conditional criteria of our query, we could use `.fetchone()` instead of `.fetchall()`:
+If we just wanted to get one value that met the conditional criteria of our query, we could use `.getresult()` and just get the index of the first element using `[0]`:

-    cursor.execute('SELECT agentID,status FROM status WHERE status="Active"')
+    active_agent_id = con.query("SELECT agentID, status FROM status WHERE status='Active'").getresult()[0]
-    active_agent_id = cursor.fetchone()
     print(active_agent_id)
-    # (1, "Active")

-#### The Asterisk (*)

-Above, we listed all of the columns we wanted to pull from the table explicitly by saying `SELECT agentID,status FROM`.
-But it is frequently the case that we will want to pull *all* the columns from a table, so there is a special syntactic sugar for that.
-The following two queries are exactly the same:

-    cursor.execute('SELECT agentID,status FROM status WHERE status="Active"')
-    cursor.execute('SELECT * FROM status WHERE status="Active"')

-#### Reduce Number of Rows Returned (LIMIT)

-In the above `SELECT` queries, we are returning every row in the table that matches our `WHERE` clause.
-This is fine here, because we only have 8 agents.
-But imagine if you are pulling data from a table with millions of rows.
-And maybe you just want to take a look at an example row to examine the data format.
-It would be nice to have the power to just pull a couple of rows.
-To do so, we use the `LIMIT` keyword:

-    cursor.execute('SELECT * FROM status WHERE status="Active" LIMIT 1')
-    active_agent_ids = cursor.fetchall()
-    print(active_agent_ids)
-    # (1, "Active")

 ### Removing Tables (DROP)